Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Introduction

 This article is structured as follows.
-The exposition of our approach towards the identifiability of nonlinearly mixed independent sources begins by recalling the main results of \cite{COM} as conceptional points of reference (Section \ref{sect:comon}).
-The core of our identifiability theory is developed in the subsequent two sections: Advocating for the incorporation of time as an integral dimension of our source model (Section \ref{sect:intro_BSS}), we show how sources admitting a non-degenerate `temporal structure' harbour sufficient mathematical richness to encode any nonlinear action performed upon them as a sort of `intrinsic statistical fingerprint', based on which the constituent relation \eqref{ICA-Relation} may then be inverted up to an optimal deviation by maximizing an independence criterion (Section \ref{sect:core_theory}).
-Modifying the underlying idea of proof allows to extend our approach to sources of various types of statistical regularity (Section \ref{sect:beta_and_gamma}), including popular time series models, various Gaussian processes and Geometric Brownian Motion (Section \ref{sect:example_sources}).
-The practical applicability of our ICA-method is enabled by a novel independence criterion for time-dependent data (Section \ref{sect:independence_criterion}) and demonstrated in a series of numerical \mbox{experiments (Section \ref{sect:experiments}).}
+We precede our statistical analysis with an informal yet concise summary of this paper's main contributions (Section \ref{sect:overview_of_contribution}).
+The formal exposition of our approach towards the recovery of nonlinearly mixed independent sources begins thereafter by recalling the main results of \cite{COM} as conceptional points of reference (Section \ref{sect:comon}).
+The core of our identifiability theory is developed in the subsequent two sections: advocating for the incorporation of time as an integral dimension of our source model (Section \ref{sect:intro_BSS}), we show how sources admitting a non-degenerate `temporal structure' harbour sufficient mathematical richness to encode any nonlinear action performed upon them as a sort of `intrinsic statistical fingerprint', based on which the constituent relation \eqref{ICA-Relation} may then be inverted up to a minimal deviation by maximizing an independence criterion (Section \ref{sect:core_theory}).
+Our approach covers sources of various types of statistical regularity, including popular time series models, various Gaussian processes and Geometric Brownian Motion (Section \ref{sect:example_sources}).
+The practical applicability of our ICA-method is enabled by a novel independence criterion for time-dependent data (Section \ref{sect:independence_criterion}) that leads to a practical and statistically consistent separation algorithm (Section \ref{sect:consistency}) that we demonstrate in a series of numerical experiments (Section \ref{sect:experiments}).
+The paper ends with a brief conclusion and an outlook on future directions (Section \ref{sect:conclusion}).
+Most proofs are given in the appendix along with some technical auxiliaries and further remarks, including an explication of how, as promised in the title, all results and methods in this paper are directly applicable to the separation of discrete-time signals as well (Section \ref{appendix:NICA_discrete}).